tadiwarodgers/e-portfolio/README.md

 **Task**: Writing a well-structured resume that highlighted my training, abilities, experiences, and accomplishments was my assignment.

 **Action**: I modified a CV template from the training to fit my line of work.
-I included a brief personal statement, my technical talents (such as HTML/CSS and Adobe Creative Suite), my education, and my part-time job experience.
+I included a brief personal statement, my technical talents (such as HTML/CSS Figma), my education, and my part-time job experience.

-**Result**: I submitted a well-written resume, and the facilitator gave me encouraging comments.
+**Result**: I submitted a well-written resume, and the educator  gave me encouraging comments.
 Now that I know how to modify it for various tasks, I feel comfortable sending it in for job applications.

 ---